 Four Points by Sheraton Jaipur, City Square, Jaipur (4-star)

 Novotel New Delhi Aerocity, New Delhi (4-star)

-Freecall our local travel team on 1300 414 198 to book your seats or enquire about other departure dates.
+Freecall our local travel team on 1300 414 198 for more details or to book your tour

 Note: your itinerary will change depending upon the day of the week you depart.
 The following is based on a Monday departure.

 DAY 1: Monday - Arrive in New Delhi